India Raises Petrol and Diesel Prices by Rs 3 Amid Global Supply Challenges - PRESS AI WORLD

 side-post-image

-• Fuel prices in India have increased by Rs 3 per litre, marking the first hike in four years.
+• Petrol and diesel prices in India have been increased by Rs 3 per litre.

-• The price rises are attributed to escalating global crude oil prices linked to the Iran crisis and disruptions at the Strait of Hormuz.
+• The hikes are attributed to rising global crude oil prices linked to the Iran crisis.

 SHARE THIS ARTICLE: